Top physician software systems for modern practices

 - Epic and Cerner tend to be more expensive, and better suited for larger organizations.

-- eClinicalWorks offers tiered pricing options for EHR only and for EHR with Practice Management.
+- eClinicalWorks offers tiered pricing options for EHR only and for EHR with practice management.
 Initial training is included for practices with 1–9 providers.
-Additional implementation fees will apply for practices with more than 9 providers.
+Additional implementation fees apply for practices with more than 9 providers.

 - Athenahealth offers more affordable options for smaller practices.
 Pricing is based on a percentage of profits.
 Integrations require additional fees.

-- Tebra provides pricing tailored for independent practices.
+- Tebra provides pricing tailored for private practices.

-The best choice ultimately depends on your specific practice needs, budget, and workflow requirements.
-It's advisable to request demos and trials from a variety of vendors to determine which system best aligns with your practice's unique needs.
+The best physician software choice ultimately depends on your specific practice needs, budget, and workflow requirements.
+Request demos and trials from a variety of vendors to determine which system best aligns with your practice's unique needs.

 What is the most widely used EHR?

-- Epic holds the largest market share among EHR vendors in the US, with 28.21% of the overall market.
+Epic holds the largest market share among physician software vendors in the US, with 28.21% of the overall market.

-- In the acute care EHR market, Epic has significantly expanded its presence, servicing more than half of the inpatient multi-specialty beds across the US.
+In the acute care EHR market, Epic has significantly expanded its presence, servicing more than half of the inpatient multispecialty beds across the US.
 Cerner and eClinicalworks also support inpatient clinics.
-The remaining EHR systems on this list — Athenahealth and Tebra — are for ambulatory services and outpatient departments.
+The remaining physician software systems on this list — Athenahealth and Tebra — are for ambulatory services and outpatient departments.

 What software do doctors’ offices use?

-Typical physician software includes EHR systems, practice management software, and billing systems.
-Larger practices and hospital-affiliated physician offices may use more comprehensive systems like Epic or Cerner, while smaller independent practices might opt for cloud-based solutions like Tebra that offer more flexibility and lower upfront costs.
+While EHRs remain the cornerstone of physician software, these additional tools are essential for running an efficient, patient-centered practice.
+Larger practices and hospital-affiliated physician offices may use more comprehensive systems like Epic or Cerner, while smaller private practices might opt for cloud-based solutions like Tebra that offer more flexibility and lower upfront costs.

 Which EHR company is the largest vendor?

-Currently, Epic Systems is the largest EHR vendor to physician offices in the US, particularly in terms of overall market share and usage across the country.
+Currently, Epic Systems dominates the EHR component of the physician software market in the US, particularly in terms of overall market share and usage across the country.
 Epic was the only EHR vendor to experience a net market share increase in 2023, adding 153 new acute care clients while maintaining all existing customers.

 What are the 3 main types of medical record systems?